GabrielSalla/sentinela/docs/monitor.md

 - This function can execute any asynchronous code required to gather information, such as querying a database or making API calls.
 - The function should return all identified issues, without the need to check if they were already found in a previous iteration.

-Example: If no user should have a `name` equal to `null`, the search function would locate all such users and return a list of dictionaries.
+If no user should have a `name` equal to `null`, the search function would locate all such users and return a list of dictionaries.
 Each dictionary must include fields like the user `id` and `name`.

 **Attention: all dictionaries must have the field set in the `model_id_key` parameter of the `IssueOptions` class, as they should have the same structure defined by the `IssueDataType` class.
 Issues without the field will be discarded.**